dayronsuazo/Dayron-Projects/README.md

 I’m an IT Support Engineer with over 4 years of experience with a strong passion in cyber security.
 In this blog, I will be documenting my job related experiences and side projects to showcase my skills that are relevant to this field.

 # Objective
-My journey in computer science and IT support has led me to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science and IT support has led me to transition into this field, specifically aiming to join a Security Operations Center (SOC) Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]